CORPORATE SOCIAL RESPONSIBILITY, CSR:

-The notion that our company has a social responsibility to give back to the communities it operates in is based upon our partners being a part of the community;
+Our company has a social responsibility to give back to communities.
+This is based upon our partners being a part of the community we operate in.

-Our aims are to create a similar infrastructure in all territories, employs staff on a local basis and familiarise with the surrounding environment and so that inputs and outputs – physically and economically – have a direct effect on the environment.
+We have 3 aims.
+Firstly to create a similar infrastructure in all territories.
+Secondly to employ staff on a local basis.
+Thirdly to complement the surrounding environment.
+Subsequently, our inputs and outputs – physically and economically – should have a direct positive effect on the environment.

-Philanthropic Responsibility: This is the idea – within a CSR policy – that we consider soon after launch how we can help the local community so to enhance the brands image and to cultivate good relationships within the community immediately.
+This is the idea – within a CSR policy – that we consider soon after launch.
+How can help the local community, enhance the brands image and cultivate good relationships immediately.

-Examples: examples of the type of activities WildCat operators look to engage in are be sponsoring local sports tournaments for children in poorer local communities, hosting extreme sports events that raises money for local charities which we personally affiliate with.
+Examples of the type of activities WildCat operators look to engage in are: sponsoring local sports tournaments for children in poorer local communities and hosting extreme sports events that raises money for local charities which we personally affiliate with.

-Knowing your Territory: This should be an activity that the brand and the Community enjoys together, but a useful tool to challenge our knowledge is to understand the people in the local community as well as their potential concerns about WildCat’s development and presence.
+This should be an activity that the brand and the community enjoys together.
+But a useful tool to challenge our knowledge is to understand the people in the local community.
+As well as this, to be aware of their potential concerns about WildCat’s development and presence.

 In this Pyramid a corporation has four types of responsibilities:

-a) The first and most important is the economic responsibility to be profitable.
+a) First and most important is the economic responsibility to be profitable.

-b) The second is the legal responsibility to obey the laws set forth by the society.
+b) Second is the legal responsibility to obey the laws set forth by the society.

-c) The third, which is closely linked to the second, is the ethical responsibility.
+c) Thirdly, which is closely linked to the second, is the ethical responsibility.
 That is to do with what is right even when businesses are not compelled to do so by law.

-d) The fourth is the philanthropic responsibility, it is best described by the resources contributed by corporations toward’s social, educational, recreational and/or cultural purposes.
+d) Fourth is the philanthropic responsibility.
+It is best described by the resources contributed toward’s social, educational, recreational and/or cultural purposes.

-The Pyramid’s importance persists given its simplistic yet fundamental framework by which any company can not only comprehend the necessary principles of social responsibility, but ultimately set forth the practices to achieve each step of the pyramid with the ultimate goal of reaching the top.
+The Pyramid’s importance persists given its simplistic yet fundamental framework.
+All companies can comprehend the necessary principles of social responsibility.
+But more importantly, set forth the practices to achieve each step of the pyramid with the ultimate goal of reaching the top.